batect/logo/README.md

 * the logo must be used on a contrasting, solid background with a clear margin of 50% of the height of the logo on all sides
 * the usage does not suggest or imply endorsement by, affiliation with, or any other form of connection to, the Batect project, its contributors or Charles Korn

 Any permission to use the logo under these guidelines can be revoked at any time and for any reason.

 Any use that does not meet these guidelines requires explicit written permission from Charles Korn.

 ## Which version should I use?

 In general, you should use the files from the `optimised` directory.
 This directory contains PNG and optimised SVG versions suitable for a variety of use cases.

+## Colour reference

+Batect green: <span style="width: 20px; height: 20px; background: #89B400"></span> #89B400